MithrilJS/mithril.js/docs/components.md

 ```

 #### meta-description
-Understanding the structure, lifecycle methods, state management, and syntactic variants of components in Mithril.js, along with anti-patterns
+Understanding the structure, lifecycle methods, state management, and syntactic variants of components in Mithril.js.